Jkierem/jazzi/README.md

 # Jazzi: Juan's Algebraic Data Structures

-*Now with Do notation*

-*Now with thenables*

-*Now available for deno too*

-*Now in typescript*

-Implementations of common structures using ramda for utilities.
-Available Structures and features:
+Implementations of common functional structures.
+Available structures and features:

 - Either
 - IO
 - Maybe
 - Reader
-- Useful Monoids: Sum, Mult, Merge
-- Moar Monoids: Max, Min, First, Last
+- Monoids: Sum, Mult, Merge, Max, Min, First, Last
 - A function to create Tagged Unions/Sum types: Union
 - A way to implement typeclasses and use prototype inheritance.
 More on this on API.md
 - Pre built typeclasses available to use.
 More on this on API.md